puspender01/SingleLinuxVM/README.md

 6. **Access your VM**:

-   Once the deployment is complete, you can SSH into your Linux VM using the public IP address displayed in the output.
+   Once the deployment is complete, you can SSH into your Linux VM using the public IP address displayed in the output. or use command az vm list-ip-addresses -o table   # to display Ip addresses
 ## Configuration

 You can customize the following variables in the `variables.tf` file: